 Most of the computers and laptops are supplied without a dedicated connector for serial data transmission.
 In these cases, the USB port of the computer can be used as a serial port if the proper FTDI adaptor cable is applied.
-The below FTDI cable is a USB to Serial (TTL level) converter which allows a simple way to connect TTL interface devices to USB.
+The FTDI cable below is a USB to Serial (TTL level) converter, which allows a simple way to connect TTL interface devices to USB.
 The USB connector contains a small circuit board featuring the FTDI serial UART interface IC.

-Wire Signal
+Wire Sigr

-Black Ground
+Black Grou

-Brown CTS#
+Brown CTS

-Red VCC
+Red VC

-Orange TX data
+Orange TX d

-Yellow RX data
+Yellow RX d

-Green RTS#
+Green RTS